-Depart early this morning to drive north across the San Joaquin Valley and into the Sierra foothills to reach Yosemite National Park.
-Leaving flat farmland behind, watch the vegetation zones change as we ascend from scrub and chapparal to the lower montane forest characterized by ponderosa pine, California black oak, white fir and incense-cedar.
-But the true arboreal patriarchs are the giant sequoias found in Mariposa Grove, with more than 500 mature trees.
+From Fish Camp, just outside the park boundary, we have quick access this morning to Mariposa Grove, where more than 500 giant sequoias—the arboreal patriarchs of Yosemite—are found.
 In 1864, President Lincoln signed the Yosemite Land Grant Act, protecting Mariposa Grove and Yosemite Valley for "public use, resort, and recreation," seeding the concept for America’s national parks.
 This landmark legislation, enacted during the Civil War, marked the first time the U.S. government set aside scenic natural areas to be preserved for future generations.
 Yosemite National Park was created in 1890, and Mariposa Grove was later added to it in 1906.
 On a walk through the grove, we’ll view the most famous trees including the 3,000-year-old Grizzly Giant and drive-through Tunnel Tree.

 We are immersed in Yosemite’s early history at Wawona, a wide-open basin that was home to Native Americans and a primary thoroughfare for early travelers to the park.
 On a visit to the Pioneer Yosemite History Center, learn how Yosemite became an inspiration for national parks throughout the nation and world.
 In the decades since, Yosemite's incomparable grandeur has drawn countless visitors.
 Yet people's presence on this land goes back millennia, and we learn about the original inhabitants, early white settlers, tourists, climbers, rangers and more who have been using, abusing, loving, and protecting Yosemite for hundreds and even thousands of years.
 Find out how the idea for a public park formed and the challenges that exist in protecting and preserving the Yosemite today.
-This afternoon, escape the crowds on a walk in Wawona Meadow where abundant wildflowers grace the trails.
-Spend the night at Tenaya Lodge, a renowned mountain resort in Fish Camp on the edge of the park.
+This afternoon, escape the crowds on a walk in Wawona Meadow where wildflowers grace the trails in season before returning to Tenaya Lodge for a second night.

 Days 4 & 5: Exploring the Yosemite Valley